-'Every Single Individual Must Stay Home': Italy's Coronavirus Deaths Pass China's
+'Every Single Individual Must Stay Home': Italy's Coronavirus Surge Strains Hospitals

 Since the video was shared on Facebook last Sunday, it has racked up more than 11 million views.

-As of Thursday, Italy has registered 41,035 diagnoses of the coronavirus and 3,405 deaths.
+As of Thursday afternoon, Italy has registered 41,035 diagnoses of the coronavirus and 3,405 deaths.
 The death toll is now higher than China's known COVID-19 deaths of over 3,200.
 Earlier this month, Italy became the first Western country to launch a nationwide lockdown to contain the outbreak, but despite strict measures, the number of cases continues to rise.

 Italy has a universal health care system.
 But now, its hospitals and medical staff are overwhelmed, prompting anguished debate.